pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_create_pipeline.md

+---
+# metadata #
-## pachctl create pipeline
+title:  pachctl create pipeline

-Create a new pipeline.
+description: "Create a new pipeline from a pipeline specification.
+For details on the format, see https://docs.pachyderm.com/latest/reference/pipeline_spec/."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis